ionoid/mkiot/README.md

 * Produces classic archives format: `zip` and `tar` files.

-* Supports multi-stage builds to produce lightweight IoT apps.
+* Supports multi-stage builds to optimize images and produce lightweight IoT apps.

 * Only the build envrionment is defined, the execution environment is not defined nor enforced.